vedeevi/epe-idc-micsvcs-200/src/UserService/Readme.md

 **Description**
 <p>
-This service will be responsible for all basic user activities.
+This service will be responsible for all basic user activities like register, login, logout etc .
 </p>

 **Expectations**